sanjayadesilva123321/sample-app-frontend/README.md

 REACT_APP_BACKEND_API_BASE_URL will use for the backend api base url.
 PORT variable determines the port on which the frontend web application runs.

-## React version
+## NodeJS version
-Please note that use react version v14.21.3 for this frontend app to compatibility.
+Please note that use react version v14.21.3 for this frontend app to compatibility purposes.